 President and Representative Director

-We at Mitsui Kinzoku Group have established our management philosophy as "With creativity and productivity, We, Mitsui Kinzoku Group, will explore products of value to society, and seek an eternal growth of our group" and to achieve this, innovation is indispensable.
-Recognizing that human resources, as the source of innovation, are the most important management resource, we promote diversity and inclusion as our management strategy to allow the engagement of diverse people and continued improvement of our corporate value.
+We at Mitsui Kinzoku Group have established our management philosophy as "With creativity and productivity, We, MKC Group, will explore products of value to society, and seek an eternal growth of our group." and to achieve this, innovation is indispensable.
+Recognizing that human resources, as the source of innovation, are the most important management resource, we promote diversity, equity and inclusion (DEI) as our management strategy to allow the engagement of diverse people and continued improvement of our corporate value.

-There are more than 13,000 employees working for Mitsui Kinzoku group around the world.
+There are more than 13,000 employees working for the Group around the world.
 In this age of volatility, uncertainty, complexity and ambiguity (VUCA), where the environment surrounding us can change drastically, in order to be able to respond flexibly to those changes, personnel with diverse values are needed.
-We seek to embrace diversity of race, nationality, religion, creed, culture, birthplace, disability, gender, sexual orientation, and gender identity.
+We seek to embrace diversity of race, nationality, religion, creed, culture, birthplace, disability, gender, sexual orientation, and gender identity and expression.
 At the same time, we aim to create a workplace where all members of staff respect the diverse values of their colleagues and where they can put their varied opinions and experiences to use.
-In short, we seek to create a diverse and inclusive workplace.
+In short, we seek to become an organization where DEI is fully realized.

-As I'm sure you're all aware, diversity and inclusion coincide with a fundamental principle of the SDGs: "Leave no one behind."
+As I'm sure you're all aware, DEI aligns with a fundamental principle of the SDGs: "Leave no one behind."
 We also recognize that this is a globally shared issue, and at the same time, indispensable for our sustainability.
-At the core of this recognition, is identifying diversity as one of the initiatives supporting the progress of Mitsui Kinzoku Group's materiality, and we are making efforts to best use the varied skills, attributes and values of employees.
+At the core of this recognition, as a sub-materiality under the Mitsui Kinzoku Group’s materiality “People who practice our Values,” we have identified “Promotion of DEI and job satisfaction reforms”, and we are making efforts to best use the varied skills, attributes and values of employees.
 We are promoting the active involvement of female employees, an area where Japan is lagging many other countries, and establishing systems that give members of our diverse workforce choices about how they work.

-To enact innovation in this constantly evolving society where globalization has spread, each and every employee must understand about diversity and inclusion and embrace the values and experience that each has.
+To drive innovation in this constantly evolving society where globalization has spread, each and every employee must understand DEI and embrace the values and experiences that each person brings.
 To realize our goal of becoming a company that embraces diversity such that all employees can energetically engage in their work, we continue to deepen and accelerate our initiatives.

 Management System